-The SASH Program will operate either until December 31, 2015, or when all funds available from the program's incentive budget have been allocated, whichever event occurs first.
-Public Utilities Code Section 2852(c)(3) requires that any program dollars remaining unspent or unencumbered on January 1, 2016, are to be used for Low Income Energy Efficiency programs.
+The SASH Program will operate either until December 31, 2015, or when all funds available from the program's incentive budget have been encumbered, whichever event occurs first.

 Details of the SASH Program can be found in the CSI Program Handbook or at www.gridalternatives.org/sash.